andrewsil1/MandelViewer/README.md

-There are three clock domains used in the design: one for the Microblaze (which is notably cranky about meeting timing at frequencies much above 80Mhz when when a lot of BRAM is needed for the application), one for the AXI bus and most peripherals at 100Mhz, and one for the Mandelbrot calculator IP, which has been tuned to run at a somewhat higher Fmax than the rest of the design.
+There are three clock domains used in the design: one for the Microblaze (which is notably cranky about meeting timing at frequencies much above 80Mhz when when a lot of BRAM is needed for the application), one for the AXI bus and most peripherals at 100Mhz, and one for the Mandelbrot calculator IP, which has been tuned to run at 133Mhz, a bit quicker than the rest of the design.
 The AXI bus crossbar automatically inserts the necessary synchronizers to move data between the different clock domains.